Nandhupalla/Nandhupalla/README.md

 - 👋 Hi, I’m Nandha Kishor
 - 👀 I’m interested in Frontend development and have a strong foundation in java
-- 🌱 I’m currently learning React.js and node.js...
+- 🌱 I’m currently learning React.js and node.js.
-- 💞️ I’m looking to collaborate on ...
   Reach me out @nandhupalla454@gmail.com

 <!---